honnanes1/Marketing-Campaign-Analysis/README.md

 - Which marketing campaign was the most successful?
 - Which countries have made the most purchases?
 # About the dataset
-The dataset comprises marketing campaign data for more than 2000 customers, making it an ideal resource for honing data exploration , analysis , and visualization skills within a real-world business context.
+The dataset comprises of marketing campaign data for more than 2000 customers, making it an ideal resource for honing data exploration , analysis , and visualization skills within a real-world business context.
 Specifically, it encompasses marketing campaign data from 2240 customers of Maven Marketing.